-While the free Adobe Acrobat Reader DC lets you view PDFs, some advanced editing requires Adobe Acrobat DC.
+While the free Adobe Acrobat Reader lets you view PDFs, some advanced editing requires Adobe Acrobat.
 Examples include the following:

 Scanning to PDF

-Creating new forms (Reader DC can fill out existing forms)
+Creating new forms (Reader can fill out existing forms)

 For more information, see this detailed comparison of Acrobat and Reader features.